calistasalsabila/Informatics/Data Structure and Algorithm/Praktikum/Assignment/As01_List/explanation.md

-# 🖥️ Demo: ListProgrammingLanguage in Java
+# 🖥️    Program List Programming Language in Java

 ## 📌 Introduction
 This program implements a **list of programming languages** using `LinkedList` in Java.
 It provides features to **display, add, remove, search, and sort** programming languages in the list.